TritonDataCenter/node-manatee/README.md

 client to determine the current Manatee shard topology.
 For background on Manatee itself, look [here](http://www.seacow.io).

+Note this client does not provide you with a handle to an actual PostgreSQL connection.
+It simply returns the topology of the shard.
+You will need to manage the PostgreSQL connections yourself.

 # Example
 ```javascript
 var manatee = require('node-manatee');